jelhub/scimgateway/README.md

 Note, clientSecret will become encrypted in this file on the first Azure connection.

-For for multi-tenant or multi-endpoint support, you may add several entities:
+For multi-tenant or multi-endpoint support, we may add several entities:

 	"endpoint": {
 	  "entity": {